 A recent student project for the Mechanics of Materials course featured Professor Grace.
 Watch it by clicking the picture.

 A recent comment from a graduate student completing the ME702 course offered by Professor Grace this semester: “I really enjoyed the course and learned a lot from taking it that I wouldn’t have otherwise.
 I will definitely be letting other people in my research group know about it in case they are interested in the future.”

 Projects from the ME702 class that investigated basic flows using OpenFOAM are available here.

-I also have a new project related to biokinematic sensing.
-My collaborators are Richard West in Computer Science and Cara Lewis in Physical Therapy & Athletic Training.
+An old project related to biokinematic sensing was fun and it highlights my hockey playing sons.
+My collaborators were Richard West in Computer Science and Cara Lewis in Physical Therapy & Athletic Training.
+A short article about the endeavor is here.
 The description of the project is here.